-There have been efforts to inter-calibrate microwave humidity sounders [e.g., John et al., 44 2012b] in order to provide climate quality data sets for climate monitoring and use in 45 climate quality reanalyses.
-Inter-calibration methods which use simultaneous nadir over-46 passes (SNOs; [Cao et al., 2004]) of polar orbiting satellites have become very popular 47 [Cao et al., 2005; Shi et al., 2008; Iacovazzi and Cao, 2008; Zou et al., 2009].
-During an 48 SNO, instruments on two satellites measure the same target area with short time differ-49 ences, thus the difference in their measurements can practically be taken as inter-satellite 50 bias.
-SNO estimates are free from some sampling errors, for example, arising from the 51 diurnal cycle.
-However, SNOs of polar orbiting satellites normally occur only in polar 52 latitudes (above $70^{\circ}$ ) and thus SNO measurements represent only a small portion of the 53 dynamic ranges of global measurements [Shi and Bates, 2011].
-It is shown in John et al. [2012b] that the scene-radiance dependence of inter-satellite biases limits the usefulness 55 of polar-only SNOs for inter-calibrating microwave humidity sounders.
-56
+Microwave Imager (SSM/I) intersensor biases and demonstrated the important impact of removing the biases in creating a climate quality SSM/I brightness temperature data set and associated environmental data records.
+During an SNO, instruments on two satellites measure the same target area with short time differences with comparable viewing geometry; thus, the difference in their measurements can practically be taken as intersatellite bias.
+Intersatellite bias estimates using the SNO method can minimize sampling errors, for example, arising from the diurnal cycle.
+However, SNOs of polar-orbiting satellites normally occur only in polar latitudes (above 70°), and thus, SNO measurements represent only a small portion of the dynamic ranges of global measurements [Shi and Bates, 2011].
+It is shown in John et al. [2012] that the scene-radiance dependence of intersatellite biases limits the usefulness of polar-only SNOs for intercalibrating microwave humidity sounders.

-Another possible method for inter-calibration is the use of natural calibration targets such as Antarctica or tropical oceans [Mo, 2011].
-Mo [2010] has shown that Antarctica can act as a good inter-calibration target during Antarctic winter months because diurnal variations there are very small.
-Mo and Liu [2008] have shown that tropical oceans can also act as a stable inter-calibration point.
-Therefore, in this study we analyse microwave humidity sounding data over these two natural targets to understand data characteristics and to estimate inter-satellite biases.
-The establishment of a set of natural Earth targets

-${65}$ radiometers [Mo, 2011].
+[5] Another possible method for intercalibration is the use of natural calibration targets such as Antarctica or tropical oceans [Mo, 2011].
+Mo [2010] has shown that Antarctica can act as a good intercalibration target during Antarctic winter months because diurnal variations there are very small.
+Mo and Liu [2008] have shown that tropical oceans can also act as a stable intercalibration point.
+Therefore, in this study, we analyze microwave humidity sounding data over these two natural targets to understand data characteristics and to estimate intersatellite biases.
+The establishment of a set of natural Earth targets for instrument calibration is important for the calibration and validation of microwave radiometers [Mo, 2011].

-Shi and Bates [2011] proposed and used another method for inter-calibrating upper tropospheric water vapour infrared radiances measured by different HIRS instruments.
-They used zonally averaged (10° bins) monthly mean brightness temperatures to estimate inter-satellite biases.
-They calculated radiance dependent biases for each satellite pair using zonally matched brightness temperatures.
+[6] Shi and Bates [2011] proposed and used another method for intercalibrating upper tropospheric water vapor infrared radiances measured by different High-Resolution Infrared Radiation Sounder instruments.
+They used zon-ally averaged (10° bins) monthly mean brightness temperatures to estimate intersatellite biases.
+They calculated radiance-dependent biases for each satellite pair using zon-ally matched brightness temperatures.
 This method can be prone to errors from diurnal cycle variations [Zou and Wang, 2011].